angelinakumanova/dripify-spring-project/README.md

 Dripify is an online marketplace where users can buy and sell clothing items.
 It provides an easy-to-use interface for listing products, browsing categories, and managing orders.
 The platform is designed with a modern UI and a secure backend to ensure a smooth experience for buyers and sellers.

 ### 💡 Features
-- 🔑 User Authentication – Secure login and registration system
+- 🔑 **User Authentication** – Secure login and registration system

-- 🛍️ Product Listings – Users can list, edit, and delete clothing items
+- 🛍️ **Product Listings** – Users can list, edit, and delete clothing items

-- 🔍 Advanced Filtering – Filter products by categories, price range, and more
+- 🔍 **Advanced Filtering** – Filter products by categories, price range, and more, with pagination for easier navigation through the listings.

-- 📦 Order Management – Buyers can place orders and track their status; Sellers can view, process, and update order statuses
+- 📦 **Order Management** – Buyers can place orders and track their status; Sellers can view, process, and update order statuses

-- 🎛 Admin Panel – Admins can manage users
+- 🎛 **Admin Panel** – Admins can manage users

 ## 🛠 Tech Stack
  - 🖥 **Backend**: Spring Boot, Java, MySQL
+ - 🏚 **Architecture**:
+   - Monolithic architecture for core functionality (user authentication, product management, order processing).
+   - [Notification Microservice](https://github.com/angelinakumanova/notification-svc) for sending email alerts (order confirmations, newsletter).
  - ☁ **File storage cloud API**: Cloudinary
+ - 🔐 **Security**: Spring Security for Authorization & Authentication
  - 🌐 **Frontend**: Thymeleaf, Preline UI, Tailwind UI, JavaScript
- - 🔐 **Security**: Spring Security for Authorization & Authentication

 ## Showcase
+To test the app as an admin, use the following credentials:
+- Username: admin
+- Password: admin123

+If not, enjoy your shopping experience! 😁

 ### Home Page (The Cost of Fast Fashion on Earth, Customer Reviews, and more)

 ![screencapture-localhost-8080-2025-04-03-22_36_50](https://github.com/user-attachments/assets/508fa04a-88a9-475c-9463-77c9403f0e9b)

 ## Login & Register (So you can join the cool community ;) )

 #### Your account security is a top priority, safeguarded by Spring Security’s reliable authentication and protection mechanisms.
 ![image](https://github.com/user-attachments/assets/5d54df0b-f500-4991-8f98-f38ff7aedad0)
 ![image](https://github.com/user-attachments/assets/01f2e9f7-3bda-41dd-ae9b-399f83f41d58)